-Priorities in EU and international affairs in the Ministry of the Interior’s administrative branch for 2019
+Priorities in EU and international affairs in the Ministry of the Interior’s administrative branch

 The Ministry of the Interior aims to take active and systematic action in EU and international affairs that supports the Government’s policies.